minemidnight/eris-wiggle/README.md

 To use locales, create a folder containg files of each locale.
 Each file should be named the name of the locale it corresponds to.
 For example, for an English locale, the file would be `en.json`.

 The locale file:
-* The locale file should be composed of fields, or context, and then the message
+* The locale file's key-value pairs should be of "context" and the message
 * Message that have data should have a placeholder with `{{placeholderName}}` which will be replaced later
+* Files can be JSON or Javascript
 * ex:
 ```json
 {